Laura-MacLeod/Thermodynamic-Snooker/README.md

 # Thermodynamic-Snooker

-2nd year computing project, with limited guidance
+2nd year computing project, with limited guidance.
+Basic code examples were provided for animation and patch graphics.

 Introduction (provided by Imperial College London):